 Cheating on exams will not be tolerated; students are referred to the university policy on scholastic offenses (see section 9.0 below).
 Looking at the test of another student, allowing another student to view your exam, or obtaining information about a test in advance are all examples of cheating.
-Students found cheating will receive a zero (0%) on that exam.
+Important: Department policy dictates that students are not allowed to have cell phones on their person during the exam, even if they are turned off.
+If a student is found to have a cell phone with them (including in a pocket), it will be considered an academic offense- even if the phone is not powered on.
+Students found cheating will receive a grade of zero (0%) on that exam.
 A number of safeguards will be employed to discourage cheating.
-For example, examination supervisors (proctors) of the tests may ask students to move to another seat during the exam, cover their paper, avert their eyes from other students' papers, remove baseball caps, etc. This is not meant as a personal affront nor as an accusation of cheating, rather as vigilant attempts at proctoring.
+For example, examination supervisors (proctors) of the tests may ask students to move to another seat during the exam, cover their paper, avert their eyes from other students' papers, remove baseball caps, etc. This is not meant as a personal affront or as an accusation of cheating, rather as vigilant attempts at proctoring.
 A copy of guidelines about how to avoid cheating can be obtained from the office of the Ombudsperson, Room 251 University Community Centre, (519) 661-3573.